Para ver esta página en español, haga clic aquí

 Emma Yorra is a Brooklyn-based, Spanish-speaking bookkeeper with 12 years of experience bringing her financial management and facilitation skills to cooperatives, movement nonprofits, and small businesses.
 She loves to help others develop the skills and confidence they need to effectively run their organizations.
 Emma worked for three years as a Bookkeeper, Consultant and Financial Educator at A Bookkeeping Cooperative, where she was also a worker owner.
 She has served as treasurer on boards, developed and financed worker cooperatives, and earned a Masters in Social Economics and Cooperative Business Management from Mondragon University.

-The Co-op Clinic hosts a free Worker Co-op Startup Webinar on the First Friday of every month to help guide the initial process of launching a new Worker Co-op business.
+The Co-op Clinic hosts a free monthly Worker Co-op Startup Webinar to help guide the initial process of launching a new Worker Co-op business.
 Register for our monthly Startup Webinar and other Co-op Clinic webinars at usworker.coop/calendar

 For Startup webinar recordings, mini guides and more information, visit our Startup Resources Page.

-Our technical assistance services are fee-for-service at $85/hr for USFWC members and $125/hr for non-members; training fees are $150/hr for members and $200/hr for non-members.
+Our technical assistance services are fee-for-service at a sliding scale rate with discounts available for USFWC members.
 Pro-bono services are offered when funds are available, particularly for eligible rural areas.
 Please contact clinic@usworker.coop for more information.

 If you’re a USFWC Developer Member or Federation Partner, we’re already looking out for clients to refer your way.
 If you’re not, consider joining USFWC.
 Either way, we’re happy to discuss how we can collaborate.
 Some ideas for collaboration: